eummena/moodle-antivirus_mimeblocker/README.md

 ## Release logs

 ### Version 2019082904
-- Validate input MIMI types in setting page with Moodle core MIME types
+- Validate input MIME types in setting page with Moodle core MIME types
 - Ignore course backup MIME in code as this MIME not added in Moodle core